dbgb/project-audio/client/README.md

 - [React](https://reactjs.org/) \- To create and wire together the user interface components.
 - [Apollo Client](https://www.apollographql.com/docs/react/) \- For component
-  state management; GraphQL queries, mutations and caching\-and keeping the UI up to date.
+  state management; GraphQL queries, mutations and caching \- and keeping the UI up to date.
 - [Material UI](https://material-ui.com/) \- To provide reliable,
   high-performance UI components, with consistent styling and user experience